RishubPatel/RISC-V-OTTER-CPU/README.md

 ## Supported Instructions

-The processor implements the hardware operations required by the OTTER's RV32I-based instruction set.
+The processor supports the following RISC-V instructions:

 ### Arithmetic and Logic